GrantExec, a Euna Solutions® company

 Additional Details

-100000 per year for 2 years; planning only; no direct service delivery; limited equipment and minor renovation allowed in year 2 with approval
+100000 per year for 2 years; planning only; no direct service delivery; equipment and minor renovations allowed in year 2 with limits; travel required; indirect costs allowed per federal rules

 Eligibility